What is temperature hypersensitivity?IN BRIEF

 - Avoid excessive temperature variations

-- Wear appropriate clothing
+- Wear appropriate clothing for the conditions

-- Strengthening muscles can relieve temperature-related pain
+- Muscle strengthening can help alleviate temperature-related pain

-- Check for medical causes
+- Check for underlying medical causes

 For further information